Extending Partial Representations of Circle Graphs: Algorithm

-So we have two possible subcases for Case 2, and otherwise we output ``no''.
-For an overview, see the pseudocode of Algorithm~\ref{alg:case2}. \begin{packed_itemize} \item {\bf Case 2a: All representations are extendible.} So we have representations $\calR_2,\dots,\calR_\ell$ extending the partial representations where $\calR_i$ corresponds to $v_i \tau_i v_i \hat\tau_i$.
-We test whether the partial representations $\widetilde\calR'_1$ is extendible.
-If no, the algorithm stops and outputs ``no''.
-If yes, we get a representation $\calR_1$ of $\widetilde G_1$ corresponding to $w_1 v_1 w_1 \tau_1 v_1 \hat\tau_1$.
-We construct the representation $\calR$ as in~(\ref{eq:representation}). \item {\bf Case 2b: Exactly one is not extendible.} Let $\calR'_i$ be the non-extendible representation.
-Then we test whether $\widetilde\calR'_i$ and $\calR'_1$ are extendible.
+Let $n = |V(G)|$ and let $\Psi_1$ be the largest class, so $|\Psi_i| \le n/2$ for $i > 1$.
+If we want to recursively test for each $\Psi_i$ whether both $\calR'_i$ and $\widetilde\calR'_i$ are extendible, the running time might be exponential since we might have $|\Psi_1| \approx n$.
+Fortunately, using Lemma~\ref{lem:two_rep_cases}, it is sufficient to test only one of $\calR'_1$ and $\widetilde\calR'_1$.
+We recursively test whether $\calR'_2,\dots,\calR'_\ell$ are extendible; see the pseudocode of Algorithm~\ref{alg:caseI2}: \begin{packed_itemize} \item \emph{Two or more of $\calR'_2,\dots,\calR'_\ell$ are not extendible.} By Lemma~\ref{lem:two_rep_cases}, $\calR'$ is non-extendible, the algorithm stops and outputs ``no''. \item \emph{Exactly one of $\calR'_2,\dots,\calR'_\ell$ is not extendible.} Let $\calR'_i$ be the non-extendible representation.
+We test whether $\widetilde\calR'_i$ and $\calR'_1$ are extendible.
 If at least one is non-extendible, the algorithm stops and outputs ``no''.
-If both are extendible, we similarly join in $\calR$ the representations $\calR_1,\dots,\calR_\ell$ according to~(\ref{eq:representation}). \end{packed_itemize}
+If both are extendible, we similarly join in $\calR$ the representations $\calR_1,\dots,\calR_\ell$ according to~(\ref{eq:representation}) as described in the proof of Lemma~\ref{lem:two_rep_cases}. \item \emph{All representations $\calR'_2,\dots,\calR'_\ell$ are extendible.} We have representations $\calR_2,\dots,\calR_\ell$ where $\calR_i$ extends $\calR'_i$.
+We test whether the partial representation $\widetilde\calR'_1$ is extendible.
+If not, the algorithm stops and outputs ``no''.
+If it extends, we get a representation $\calR_1$ of $\widetilde G_1$.
+We construct the representation $\calR$ using~(\ref{eq:representation}) as described in the proof of Lemma~\ref{lem:two_rep_cases}. \end{packed_itemize}

+\begin{lemma} In Case I.2, the representation $\calR'$ is extendible if and only if the algorithm constructs it. \end{lemma}